Rock Stahs! - The Rock Gahden of MoS EarthCache

 To claim this EarthCache, do the following homework, visit the Rock Garden to do your fieldwork, and then Email me the answers to all the following questions.

-Please DO NOT use the still 'Beta'-testing "Message Center" at the top of the page to send your answers, as I will NOT read the messages.
+Please DO NOT use the Geocaching "Message Center" at the top of the page to send your answers!
 Please Email me, also checking the checkbox "I want to send my email address along with this message." for my faster response.

 Remember to printout this cache page, in color if possible, and bring along with you.